benjvi/benjvi.github.io/_incubating_posts/2016-07-05-Dependency-Management-In-Golang.markdown

 Famously, Google works with a monorepo (did I mention that already?).
 Developers generally commit directl onto the mainline.
 Feature flags are preferred to feature branches.
 For each dependecy that is required, there is a single canonical version that is checked into the mainline.
 When libraries need to be updated, that is done with a single commit.
 For that commit to succeed, the tests must pass not only for the library itself, but also for all the projects that use the library.

 In this googly world, people really don't have to think about versions very much.
 Since everyone is just looking at the mainline HEAD, the overriding priority is to make sure that *everything* in the monorepo works after each commit.
 As a result, they emphasize test coverage and their CD infrastructure over versioning.
-Compared to working in such a monorepo, developing open-source software, integrating multiple projects seems like [a pain](https://github.com/chrisvana/repobuild/wiki/Motivation). i
+Compared to working in such a monorepo, developing open-source software, integrating multiple projects seems like [a pain](https://github.com/chrisvana/repobuild/wiki/Motivation).

 ### Verdict